dylanjustice/AndcultureCode/CLEAN-CODE.md

         IStringLocalizer localizer,
         ILogger<ChaptersController> logger,
         IMapper mapper,
-        IRepositoryReadConductor<Publication> publicationReadConductor,
+        /* Since this entity now differs from our primary entity `Chapter`, we will make the distinction in the name. */ IRepositoryReadConductor<Publication> publicationReadConductor,
         IRepositoryReadConductor<Chapter> readConductor,
     ) : base(localizer)
     {
         _logger = logger;
         _mapper = mapper;
+        // Since this entity now differs from our primary entity `Chapter`, we will make the distinction in the name.
         _publicationReadConductor = publicationReadConductor;
         _readConductor = readConductor;
     }